Posted on

 The remaining 35,900 cases settle at some point during the process, or 89.8 percent of the total.
 An estimated 30,000 settle during the arbitration stage.3 In many cases, the settlement is reached at a mandatory settlement conference.

 The best way to ensure that you get a fair settlement offer is to get legal representation from an experienced workers’ comp attorney from a reputable law firm.
-By establishing an attorney-client relationship with a workers’ comp lawyer and getting his or her legal advice, victims who have suffered a work-related injury can recover the workers’ comp benefits that they deserve.
+By establishing an attorney-client relationship with a workers’ comp lawyer and getting their legal advice, you can recover the workers’ comp benefits that you deserve for a work-related injury.

 What do these workers’ compensation settlements cover?

-Workers’ compensation settlements are negotiated amounts that are meant to cover the injured worker’s:
+Workers’ compensation settlements are negotiated amounts that are meant to cover your:

 - future medical expenses,